miguelHM63/aws-tools/README.md

 AWS_REGION=
 ```

-4. Update `securityGroups.js` with the security groups and rules to modify
+4. Update `updateSecurityGroupRule/securityGroups.js` with the security groups and rules to modify

 ## Usage

 Run the script with:

 ```
-node editSecurityGroupRules.js
+yarn update-security-groups-rules
 ```

-The script will modify the rules for the security groups specified in `securityGroups.js`.
+The script will modify the rules for the security groups specified in `updateSecurityGroupRule/securityGroups.js`.

 Logs will show progress and any errors.